 ectool --server setProperty /server/settings/agentConnectionTimeout 90000

-The Flow server does not need to be restarted for the new value to take effect.
+The CloudBees CD server does not need to be restarted for the new value to take effect.
 Rerun the step to see if the agentConnectionTimeout had the desired effect.